Somebody call the Police!

 The first couple of hours were slow which gave Will* and I an opportunity to get to know each other.
 I told him a bit about myself, the work and campaigning I do for men’s and workplace mental health and some of the circumstances which had brought me to the shift and he said that the force needed someone like me because there isn’t enough, if any, help for them when they’re struggling with their mental health.
 Given that police witness and deal with some of the most traumatic and upsetting scenes we can experience as humans, it was a painful truth to hear especially as mental illness is an increasing part of their jobs in the calls they receive.
 Indeed, our last job of the night was to find a high-priority missing person who was threatening suicide and left the property with medication missing from the household.
 She was found safe and well but I couldn’t help but think, as NPAS (police helicopter) hovered above to help us search, that NPAS themselves had logged 3 mental illness-related calls in the last 24 hours alone and as much as it is a police job to locate missing people, it isn’t necessarily their job to talk people back down from roofs or from the edge of bridges but they do it because they care.
 Yes, we’ve all heard of horrific stories of how some mentally ill people can be aggressively sectioned with restraints and no compassion (every person, situation and police force/officer is different) but the majority just want to help another human who is suffering.
 Ultimately, every officer, at some level, joins the police to do simply that; help and serve others but there has to be a parity of esteem and an encouraged ability for the police and ambulance service to work together such as the triage scheme in West Midlands which sees police joined by both by psychiatric nurses and paramedics yet it’s sadly a luxury most constabularies can’t fund.

 As Will and Sean* (an officer that joined us on one call) pointed out, we are lucky in the sense that not only does our society in general in the UK not yet necessitate that every officer, apart from specialist units, need a gun (as they are rare in civilian society) but, particularly where we live in Devon and Cornwall, there isn’t an overwhelming hatred for the police.
 They can leave their vehicles unattended (though locked) without fearing slashed tyres or arson attacks because most don’t view them as a threat.
 The majority of their arrests are compliant and without incident.
-When Will came back from an arrest later that shift with blood on his arm, he reiterated that non-compliant arrests thankfully weren’t the norm
+When Will came back from an arrest later that shift with blood on his arm, he reiterated that non-compliant arrests thankfully weren’t the norm.

 We have a stabbing epidemic in this country currently but thankfully guns, for the most part, are still reserved for gangs, city and rich criminals meaning we don’t yet have to match their levels of weaponry by arming every officer.
 That’s not to say that we don’t have specialised units who can be called but when terrorists targeted people in London for example, many of the first responding police officers had nothing but their CS spray, taser and a baton.
 Let that sink in.
 Police attending to a terrorism incident or any incident in which they have to attempt to save your life and subdue a violent person do so with nothing but some liquid spray, electricity (not to downplay the intensity of the voltage or spray), a stick and their words and most of those are close proximity protection methods.
 Unlike our American friends, our police have no choice at times but to get ‘up, close and personal’ to save the life of someone they’ve never met before for a salary easily trumped by many.

-Throughout the night it became obvious that there are two very opposing ways in which society views and utilises the police; those who don’t call unless it is a genuine emergency and those who view them as some form of societal customer service.
+In the UK our police have no choice at times but to get up, close & personal to save the life of someone they've never met before for a salary easily trumped by many.
+Click To TweetThroughout the night it became obvious that there are two very opposing ways in which society views and utilises the police; those who don’t call unless it is a genuine emergency and those who view them as some form of societal customer service.
 We’ve all read those articles about people calling 999 for a spider in their bedroom or because a garden gnome went missing and whilst we didn’t experience anything to that degree on shift, there were a couple of calls where I couldn’t help but think ‘999, where’s the emergency?’.
 A call from a Mum to report her regularly missing son despite knowing exactly where he was.
 A call from a carer to report her foster child missing again because she missed her curfew and she ‘legally has to report it’ despite the continued pattern of behaviour.
 Calls which you understand why they were made but didn’t quite feel as though our attendance was an appropriate level of response.

 Sometimes our presence felt like nothing more than a tick box exercise to satisfy another Governmental policy created by bureaucrats with no life experience.
 However, what these ‘in the middle’ calls proved to me was something I had sadly long known since my volunteering days working with the local Youth Offending Team and Safe Bus; the police are often called because other agencies involved (and when it comes to vulnerable children, there are always many agencies involved) simply don’t have the resources either to enforce their own care plans.